mfrabott/code-quiz/README.md

 ## New Skills Learned and Demonstrated

-Using the DOM to create and append elements and change element attributes;
-Using local storage to store and pull from, including use of JSON.stringify() and JSON.parse();
-Creating buttons with functions;
+    Using the DOM to create and append elements and change element attributes Using local storage to store and pull from, including use of JSON.stringify() and JSON.parse() Creating buttons with functions
-Creating a timer using the setInterval function;
+    Creating a timer using the setInterval function

 ### Reflections